oblinger/HookAnchorApp/At/@James Neilson.md

 # LOG

+### 2024-08-27

+Uses Apple Home Court

+Now works for local

+Number 23 is my power player what happens get him into the key

+- I am a power user

+- 1 our 15-20 will look at anything beyond the box score
+- mentality to use college level analytics

+- quickly built  highlight reel for a given player.
+  Rapidly edit a highlight (auto gen is too long)

+- QwikCut $300/year per team 100hours.
+- $20 breakdown
+- Cant get games up on hotel internet.
+- When I get home Sunday night upload Veo  monday morning
+- 5 games in QwikCut on Monday by 7pm.
+By 3am next moring they are broken down

+- on a VEO, 1080p, record every game.
+Send to qwikcut.
+28 games control set.
+- well beyond the box score...
+- want to try out things.

 ### 2024-08-23  chat about BB power users

 Please read through for context before speaking with James, will be helpful